Gabriella Rooker: Personal life

 Rooker is friends and Mill City Running teammates with Kim Horner.

 Rooker works as a physician assistant.
 In 2010, the Wisconsin Comprehensive Cancer Control Program awarded Rooker a $7,000 grant to distribute free test kits for the early detection of colorectal cancer.
 At the time, Rooker was a community health education intern at Franciscan Skemp Healthcare Cancer Center, which is part of the Mayo Clinic Health System.

 Rooker met her future coach and husband during her fourth year at the University of Wisconsin-La Crosse.
-After getting engaged on November 21, 2013 on the Stone Arch Bridge in Minneapolis, Minnesota, they both wore engagement rings made from the same rosewood tree in Israel as a sign of equity.
-They got married on December 31, 2014 at the James J. Hill House in Saint Paul, Minnesota.
+After getting engaged on November 21, 2013, on the Stone Arch Bridge in Minneapolis, Minnesota.
+They got married on December 31, 2014, at the James J. Hill House in Saint Paul, Minnesota.